cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/fields.md

 ## HTTP response header fields

-The Rules language includes fields that represent properties of HTTP response headers.
+The Rules language includes fields that represent properties of HTTP response headers returned by the origin or by a Worker script.

 <Aside type="note">